Quick and Easy Cannabis Distillate Tincture

 ***Lower proof alcohols contain a lot of water.
 Cannabis oil is not water soluble and could therefore fail to properly emulsify in these lower proof alcohols.
 You can add a small amount sunflower or soy lecithin to the mixture to help maintain emulsification and keep your tincture from separating.
 The higher the alcohol proof, the less of an issue this becomes.***

 This is my favorite recipe that makes a tincture with about 10mg of THC per drop, you can easily adjust your recipe to make it stronger or weaker.
-A few drops of a strong Indica tincture before bed really helps with my sleep.

 The math is as follows: